sshen1804/Dynamic_Hedging_RL/README.md

 The key contributions of this research are threefold:

-Generic Framework: The authors develop a versatile method for training autonomous agents to find the optimal balance between cost minimization and variance reduction.
+Generic Framework: Develop a versatile method for training autonomous agents to find the optimal balance between cost minimization and variance reduction.

-Continuous State Spaces: Their RL approach effectively handles continuous state spaces, thereby overcoming the notorious curse of dimensionality.
+Continuous State Spaces: RL approach effectively handles continuous state spaces, thereby overcoming the notorious curse of dimensionality.

 Empirical Results: Demonstrated significant reduction in transaction costs without material degradation of volatility performance.